 Trees have great significance in the world of Chinese symbolism.

 The cinnamon tree is another tree plant that carries strong symbolism.
+It has smooth leaves and super bright yellow flowers when blooming in season.
 But it’s nowhere as close in popularity as some others.

 Yet it is still a tree that is highly revered in Chinese culture.

 The Chinese cinnamon tree is also known as the cassia tree that blooms during the eighth month of the lunar calendar.
 It has yang properties and fire energy.
 The mandarin name is 桂皮 pronounced as gui pi.
 The word 桂 is a homonym for 贵 which means nobility and highly valued.